haohuixing/InfoTop/README.md

 - Edit all the things in `.env` to whatever you have for yourself
 - **DO NOT** publish your `.env` online, it probably has some sensitive information!

+### Make sure your .env is complete
-### Run the database init file  to set up ur database
+### Run the database init file  to set up the database
-### Run this in cmd prompt after cd "uvicorn app:app --reload to run the file"
+### Run this in cmd prompt after cd "uvicorn app:app --reload to run the file" OR run "python app.py"
-### Make sure to host on render
+### Go to localhost:8000

 ## Plan features: